turingschool-examples/css-intro-imperfectfoods/README.md

 ## Set Up Instructions
 1. Fork and clone this repo
 2. `cd` into the directory
+3. Run `code .` to open the repo in VS Code
-3. Run `open index.html` to view your app in the browser
+4. Run `open index.html` to view your app in the browser

 ## Instructions
 ### Some notes: